History of the New Jersey Devils: 2007–2013: Move to Newark and return to the Finals

 Patrik Elias with the Devils the 2011–12 season.
 Elias was one of two Devils who finished among the League's top-ten point scorer.

 In the 2011 off-season, Lemaire was replaced by former Florida head coach Peter DeBoer.
 After winning the 2011 NHL entry draft lottery, the Devils drafted defenseman Adam Larsson fourth overall along with several other key prospects.
 In addition to drafting and later signing Larsson, the Devils traded away veteran forward Brian Rolston while signing former Devils "A-Line" star Petr Sykora to a one-year contract.
 The Devils team continued to grow and develop during the regular season, while the Devils' offense came out strong in DeBoer's new system.
 Led by Ilya Kovalchuk, Patrik Elias and Zach Parise, the team posed a significant offensive threat that year, bearing seven 40-point scorers by the season's end.
 The Devils' special teams was also notably exceptional, breaking an NHL record for the best regular season penalty kill since before the Expansion Era.
 Important late season acquisitions, including defenseman Marek Zidlicky (who was traded for three players and two draft picks) and winger Alexei Ponikarovsky (who was traded for a player and a draft pick), became valuable assets during the later months and the postseason, with Zidlicky becoming the Devils' key offensive defenseman on the power play.
 Kovalchuk and Elias both finished as League top-ten point scorers during the regular seasons, with 83 and 78 points, respectively.
 Forwards Kovalchuk, Parise and David Clarkson all scored over 30 goals during the regular season while rookie forward Adam Henrique totaled 51 points and earned a Calder Trophy nomination for NHL rookie of the year.

-Ilya Kovalchuk with the Devils during the 2012 Stanley Cup Finals.
+Ilya Kovalchuk with the Devils during the 2012 Stanley Cup Final.